-When you see your other people publishing, launching, getting distribution deals, it’s understandable if you think, “Those people clearly have it all together.
+When you’re on the brink of burnout, and you see other people publishing, launching, getting distribution deals, it’s understandable if you think, “Those people clearly have it all together.
 They must be totally unlike me.”

 Why?
 Well, we never really learned how.
 Most of us start out relying on pure youthful stamina and lack of other commitments to make it possible to cram out projects in a panic at the last minute.
 I certainly did.

 Late nights, working weekends, angsting over projects that never get finished, feeling guilty when you’re not working (and guilty and resentful about neglecting all the non-work things in your life when you ARE working), feeling like you’ll never get it all done…it’s the most common situation in the world for creatives.

 They get better at what they do, and more opportunities come along, and it gets worse.

 And by that time, most people are at a stage in life where they’re building families and complex adult lives full of commitments.

 They’re on a collision course.